DominicMathew240/SolarPanel/backup/ReadMe.md

 3. Automated Quality Assurance (QA):
    - Idea: Develop an automated QA module that assesses the quality of annotations.
 The system could flag or suggest corrections for inconsistent or potentially inaccurate annotations, helping maintain high-quality labeled datasets.
    - Benefits: Streamlines the data curation process by automating the identification of potential annotation errors.
 This ensures the model is trained on reliable data, improving overall performance.

+4.Image Preprocessing Pipeline: Implement a simple image preprocessing pipeline that allows users to apply basic transformations to input images before they are fed into the model.
+This could include resizing, normalization, and augmentation techniques.
+Providing users with the ability to preprocess images can enhance the model's robustness and performance on various types of input.

+5.Real-time Inference API: Develop a lightweight API that allows users to perform real-time semantic segmentation on images.
+This feature can be especially useful for applications where users need instant feedback on the segmentation results.
+Flask or FastAPI can be employed to quickly set up a web server that accepts image uploads or URLs and returns the segmentation results.

+6.Model Evaluation Module: Create a module for evaluating the model's performance on a given dataset.
+This module can compute standard metrics such as precision, recall, and F1 score, providing users with a quantitative measure of the model's accuracy.
+Additionally, you can include visualization tools to compare predicted segmentation masks with ground truth annotations, helping users identify areas for model improvement.